Alternative Credit Scoring Models Used By Banks & Lenders

 Pros and cons of alternative credit scoring models

-For young individuals with no credit history or adults with thin or stale traditional credit scores, in particular, this could help them qualify for loans with better terms.
+For young individuals with no credit history or adults with thin or stale traditional credit scores, this could help them qualify for loans with better terms.
 At the same time, lenders can expand their client base and distribute more loans with a better understanding of the credit risk involved on a borrower-by-borrower basis.

 Who generates alternative credit scoring models?